 Relevant, Timely Trainings to Multiply Your Impact

-Multiply Minis are live trainings for ministry leaders to break out of the norm and hear fresh ideas.
-These 22 different options will encourage, inspire, and resource churches with the most current topics and innovative best practices from practitioners across West Ohio and beyond.
+Multiply Minis are live, interactive trainings for ministry leaders to break out of the norm and hear fresh ideas.
+These Minis will encourage, inspire, and resource churches with the most current topics and innovative best practices from practitioners across West Ohio and beyond.

 Each participant will leave the 90-minute webcasts with practical, ready-to-use tools along with “the one big thing” to take home.
 At each Mini, you'll also learn about “Co-Labs”: specialized learning groups designed to help you move from information to action.

 Multiply Minis are open to both clergy and lay:

 *Space for each Mini is limited to the first 150 participants.